 This snowshoe tour offers a beginner-friendly way to get out in the snow, and the small-group format means that even first-time snowshoers will get plenty of help from the guide.

 Fiordland and Milford Sound

 Deep fjords stretch from the mountains to the Tasman Sea in one of the South Island’s most rugged and beautiful landscapes.
-Tours departing from Queenstown are available by coach and plane: Overland tours offer up-close views of the mountains and lakes, while flights can take travelers into unspoiled wilderness that’s not visible from the road.
-At Milford Sound, watch for fur seals and penguins on a scenic cruise to the end of the fjord.
+Tours departing from Queenstown are available by coach and plane and both offer an amazing experience to take in the scenary.
+Overland tours offer up-close views of the mountains and lakes, while flights can take travelers into unspoiled wilderness that’s not visible from the road.
+At Milford Sound visitors should make sure to watch for fur seals and penguins on a scenic cruise to the end of the fjord.